 Non-disclosure agreements can make it difficult to showcase work done for clients.

 However, you can create new elements just for your portfolio, and you can take inspiration from the jobs you have done.

 There’s no need to create an entire project for a portfolio.
-You can develop samples of infographics, job aids, and technology-enhanced items and use screenshots to capture them for your portfolio.
+You can develop samples of infographics, job aids, learning materials, and technology-enhanced items and use screenshots to capture them for your portfolio.
 You can also create instructional audio and video snippets and writing samples.
-Not every organization has a budget for the latest eLearning authoring tools and technology so show employers that you can design instruction to fit any budget.
+Not every organization has a budget for the latest eLearning authoring tools and technology so show employers that you can design instructional training materials to fit any budget.

 Host your portfolio on a free or low-cost website.
 If you want to go all out, pay for a website, and get a domain name.
 Either way, hosting your portfolio on the web is an easy way to update it and make it available to potential employers.
 If you are a social media maven, you can upload your portfolio to your favorite social media site.
 What is essential is that an employer can find it easily.

 Whether you email or upload your instructional designer resume, make sure the link to your portfolio is easy to spot by the reviewer.

 Likely, a reviewer who sees the link will be curious and will click on it.
 If your portfolio is dynamic, you stand a better chance of landing the job you want.

 Your impressive portfolio could make the difference between your resume getting passed over and getting an invitation to interview.